Community Leadership Faculty

 Show more

 Originally from the great state of Kansas, Lane Victorson moved to Baltimore when he was awarded a fellowship from the Shriver Center Peaceworker Program at UMBC.
 He has worked in community practice to help people help themselves for over 25 years, in contexts ranging from service corps, to central neighborhoods, to neighborhood schools.
-Lane is a Clinical Faculty Instructor at the University Of Maryland School of Social Work, where he earned his Master’s in Social Work.
+Lane is a Clinical Faculty Instructor at the University Of Maryland School of Social Work, where he earned his master’s in Social Work.
 In addition to teaching macro courses including community organizing, community economic development, and social planning, he serves as Director of Community Organizing in the Social Work Community Outreach Services office, directing new site developments for field-based learning, and coordinating the Neighborhood Fellows Program and Paul D. Coverdell Peace Corps Fellows Program, which recruit, engage, and excite students about the important world of community-based practice and the need to develop future leadership in this field.

 Jessica Wyatt | Adjunct Faculty